Are you looking forward to investing in SBI Life Smart Privilege Plan?

 1. Receive death benefit as a lump sum or

-b) Maturity Benefit: On surviving the policy term, the policyholder will receive the accumulated fund value as a lump sum.
+On surviving the policy term, the policyholder will receive the accumulated fund value as a lump sum.

-SBI Smart Privilege Plan Returns Review
+SBI Smart Privilege Plan Benefit Illustration

-The returns illustration from the official SBI Life Smart Privilege Plan Calculator is as shown in the table below.
+The returns illustration from the official SBI Life Smart Privilege Plan Calculator is shown in the table below.

 From the official SBI Life Smart Privilege Plan Calculator, the maturity benefit illustration for the SBI Life Smart Privilege plan suggests that the policyholder will earn a maturity benefit of ₹1.57 Cr.

-Charges in SBI Life Smart Privilege Plan
+Various Charges in SBI Life Smart Privilege Plan

 Like any other ULIP, the SBI Life Smart Privilege plan comes with a range of charges hidden under its benefits.
+We have reviewed each charge separately for your better understanding

-Here is the list of different charges of the SBI Life Smart Privilege Plan that may affect your returns.
+Here is the list of different charges of the SBI Life Smart Privilege Plan that may affect your calculated returns.

 Premium Allocation Charge:

 - It is charged at 2.5% of the premium amount throughout the first 5 years of the policy term.
+No premium Allocation charge after the 6th Policy year.

 Policy Administration Charge: